Vulkan Tutorial

 vk::PhysicalDeviceProperties props = vk::getPhysicalDeviceProperties(pd);

-vk::vector<vk::QueueFamilyProperties> queueFamilyList = vk::getPhysicalDeviceQueueFamilyProperties(pd);
+vk::vector<vk::QueueFamilyProperties> queueFamilyPropList = vk::getPhysicalDeviceQueueFamilyProperties(pd);

-for(uint32_t i=0, c=uint32_t(queueFamilyList.size()); i<c; i++) {
+for(uint32_t i=0, c=uint32_t(queueFamilyPropList.size()); i<c; i++) {

-// test for graphics operations support
+// test for compute operations support

-if(queueFamilyList[i].queueFlags & vk::QueueFlagBits::eCompute)
+if(qfp.queueFlags & vk::QueueFlagBits::eCompute) {

 compatibleDevices.emplace_back(pd, i, props);